Hemorrhoidectomy

 Clinical studies show:

-• Traditional excisional surgery has a 5-year recurrence rate of less than 10%
+• Traditional excisional surgery has a 5-year recurrence rate below 10%

 Most patients resume normal activities within 6 weeks postoperatively.
 Long-term follow-up indicates significant improvement in anal function scores (FAC).
 However, individual outcomes are closely related to the severity of the lesion, surgical technique, and postoperative care.